abitdodgy/gibran/README.md

 # => 8
 ```

 By default Gibran uses the following regular expression to tokenise strings: `~r/[^\p{L}'-]/u`.
-However, you can provide your own regular expression through the `pattern` option.
-You can also combine `pattern` with `exclude` to create sophisticated tokenisation strategies.
+You can provide your own regular expression through the `pattern` option.
+You can combine `pattern` with `exclude` to create sophisticated tokenisation strategies.

 ```
 Tokeniser.tokenise(string, exclude: &String.length(&1) < 4) |> Counter.token_count